View Antoinette Longo's Obituary on GreenwichTime.com and share memories

 Antoinette M. Longo passed away peacefully at home, surrounded by her adoring family, on the afternoon of February 13, 2019 at the age of 92.
 She was born September 23, 1926 in Volturara, Appula, Italy to the late Alfonso and Clementina (Ruggiero) Colacicco.

+Antoinette is survived by three daughters, Carbina Fano, Eleanor Guiffra (Felix) and Deborah Penn (Russell); a son, Salvatore Longo; siblings, Ida Esposito, Lucy Kamberri, Lorraine Colacicco and Anthony Colacicco; sisters-in-law, Eleanor Lodato and Mary Longo, and many nieces, nephews and extended family.
+Aside from her parents and husband, Antoinette was predeceased by her brother; Samuel Colacicco; sisters, Theresa Pedwano and Susan Zoppi; son-in-law, Robert M. Fano; and grandson, Joseph D. Longo.

+She is also survived by her nine grandchildren and their spouses, and 14 great-grandchildren who loved and adored their Gi-Gi.
+She will be dearly missed by all those who knew and loved her and her memory will live on in their hearts.

-A mass of Christian burial will take place TODAY, Saturday, February 16th at 10 a.m. at St. Catherine of Siena R.C.
+A wake for Antoinette will be held Today, Friday, February 15th, from 4 p.m. to 8 p.m., at Bosak Funeral Home, 453 Shippan Avenue, in Stamford.
+A Mass of Christian Burial will take place on Saturday, February 16th at St. Catherine of Siena R.C.
 Church, 4 Riverside Avenue, in Riverside, CT.
-Antoinette's entombment will follow mass and will be private.
+Antoinette's entombment will be private.

-Antoinette's family would also like to extend a very special thank you to Dr. Kevin Conboy and his wonderful staff for their tender loving care and compassion.

-His unwavering support exceeded all professional obligations.
-Dr. Conboy's medical expertise is what allowed us to share so much more quality time with our mother.
-He held a very special place in our mother's heart and our family will always remember his kindness.
+The family would like to extend their gratitude to Dr. Francis Walsh, Dr. Marcus Mayus and Dr. Josh Shajan for their wonderful medical care.
+They would also like to express love and appreciation to the nurses, staff and physical therapists at Nathaniel Witherell who gave so much of themselves to provide Antoinette with comfort, love and support.
+Sincere acknowledgement is given to Antoinette's two dedicated and very special caregivers, Evette and Doreen, who not only provided excellent daily care, but more importantly, who cared for her with love and great compassion.
+The family would also like to extend special thanks to VITAS Healthcare for providing excellent care to Antoinette, which provided her with comfort and dignity in her final days.

+In lieu of flowers, please consider making a donation in Antoinette's memory to Nathaniel Witherell, 70 Parsonage Road, Greenwich, CT 06830 or to VITAS Healthcare, 488 East Main Avenue, 3rd Floor, Norwalk, CT 06851.